oracle/weblogic-kubernetes-operator/README.md

 ## Using WLST

-When creating a domain there is an option to expose a T3 channel outside of the Kubernetes cluster to allow remote WLST access.
+When creating a domain, there is an option to expose a T3 channel outside of the Kubernetes cluster to allow remote WLST access.
 Please refer to [Using WLST](site/wlst.md) for more information about how to use WLST with a domain running in Kubernetes.

 ## Scaling a cluster